pcaw627/SPOTTER-ECE655/README.md

-SPOTTER (Smart Pose-tracking, Observation, and Training Technique Evaluation in Real-time) Phillip Williams, Leo Gutierrez
+SPOTTER (Smart Pose-tracking, Observation, and Training Technique Evaluation in Real-time)

+Phillip Williams, Leo Gutierrez

-SPOTTER is a full-stack IoT system designed to enhance workout safety and efficacy by providing real-time feedback on exercise form.
+SPOTTER is a full-stack IoT system that enhances the safety and efficacy of physical therapy and workouts by providing real-time feedback on exercise form.
 The system uses pose estimation and machine learning to monitor users during exercises like pushups and squats, detecting improper form and delivering corrective audio/visual cues.

 Our project architecture is built to capture an image on the client device, push it to AWS for storage, then retrieve and process the image feed on a remote desktop with a GPU.